Officials say US missiles destroy radar sites on Yemen coast

 President Barack Obama authorized the strikes at the recommendation of Defense Secretary Ash Carter and the chairman of the Joint Chiefs of Staff, Gen. Joseph Dunford, Pentagon press secretary Peter Cook said in a statement.
 U.S. officials had said earlier that the U.S. was weighing what military response to take.

 “These limited self-defense strikes were conducted to protect our personnel, our ships and our freedom of navigation in this important maritime passageway,” Cook said following the U.S. action.
 “The United States will respond to any further threat to our ships and commercial traffic, as appropriate, and will continue to maintain our freedom of navigation in the Red Sea, the Bab al-Mandeb and elsewhere around the world.”

-Loai al-Shami, a Houthi spokesman, declined to comment immediately on the U.S. strike.
+Loai al-Shami, a Houthi spokesman, had earlier declined to comment on the U.S. strike.

 Early Wednesday, two missiles were fired at the USS Mason, an Arleigh Burke class of guided missile destroyer that is conducting routine operations in the region with the USS Ponce, an amphibious warship.
 Neither missile got near the ship, said a U.S. military official.